Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 # How To Contribute

 So you want to contribute to the project. **THIS IS GREAT NEWS!** Seriously.
-We're all pretty happy about this.
+We’re all pretty happy about this.

 ## Getting Started